How to Design an Off Grid Solar Power System?

 Project background: To design an off-grid solar system for a school to satisfy its daily power consumption.

-A survey of customer demands should be carried out in the early stage of design plan.
+1. Survey on electricity demand.
+A survey of customer demands should be carried out in the early stage of the design plan.
 The information on load power consumption should be accurate.
 Below are more details:

-Survey on electricity demand for a school2.
-Choosing solar inverter
+Survey on electricity demand for a school

-According to the client demand survey, it can be seen that the school’s average daily electricity consumption is around 61.5kWh.
+3. Calculating solar panel capacity.
+According to the client demand survey, the average daily electricity consumption of the school is around 61.5kWh.
 The local illumination conditions are favorable, it can calculate the daily duration of sunshine by 4.23h.
-The solar panel is configured with 1.1 fold of allowance.
-In this design, 88 pieces of 270W polycrystal photovoltaic modules are adopted with a total power of 23.76W and the average daily power generation of 100.5kWh.
+The solar panel is configured with a 1.1-fold allowance.
+In this design, 88 pieces of 270W polycrystal photovoltaic modules are adopted with a total power of 23.76W and an average daily power generation of 100.5kWh.
 The system efficiency is generally around 0.8, so the daily electricity consumption is 80kWH.

 Leave your comment